 The school wishes to encourage:

-- Parents to take an active role in their child's learning - Close school links with other schools within the North Northumberland Learning Web and Berwick Partnership. - Development of Pre-School and Parent and Toddler Group. - Continued development of links with the local community.
+- Parents to take an active role in their child's learning - Close school links with other schools within the Berwick Partnership and with Ford pre-school. - Continued development of links with the local church and community.